.COM vs .ORG vs .NET vs .CO vs .IO – Which Top Level Domain is Better?

 TLD Extension Type 3: Country Code Domain Extensions

-Country Code Domain Extensions are country-specific domain extensions.
-Most countries have unique two-letter domain extensions to showcase the location of the organization.
+Country Code Domain Extensions are country-specific.
+Most countries have unique two-letter domain extensions to showcase the location of the website.

 For example, many Indian-based organizations, startups, and enterprise-level organizations use the .in extension to showcase that they’re based in India.